 - Marketplace Train Express (48 inches in height)

 - Marketplace Carousel (42 inches in height)

 - Starwars: Secrets of The Empire (48 inches in height)

 Like the rest of the parks of Disney world, if you want to know about Disney Springs in detail, you can look for it in our full Disney Springs guide.
-It contains all sorts of information about Disney Springs and all of it’s wonderful offerings.
+It contains all sorts of information about Disney Springs and all of its wonderful offerings.

 There are so many wonderful rides at Walt Disney World that you really can’t go wrong.
-But with some excellent height requirement preparation before your trip, you can ensure that your kids are tall enough to ride all of the rides that they want to in each Disney theme park.
+But with some excellent height requirement preparation before your trip, you can ensure that your kids are tall enough to ride all of the rides that they want to in each Walt Disney World theme park.
 We’ve also created this handy pocket guide infographic that you can print out and keep handy when you are in the parks or just save the picture to your phone for reference.